What is Virtual Network NAT?

 A NAT gateway can be created in a specific availability zone or placed in 'no zone'.

 NAT gateway can be isolated in a specific zone when you create zone isolation scenarios.
 This deployment is called a zonal deployment.
-After NAT gateway is deployed, the zone selection cannot be changed.
+After NAT gateway is deployed, the zone selection can't be changed.

 NAT gateway is placed in no zone by default.
 A non-zonal NAT gateway is placed in a zone for you by Azure.